Neurolinguistic Communication Profile

 - Gain flexibility in striving to match another person's communication style

 - Product Type: Assessment.
 The Facilitator Guide includes everything you need to lead a successful training session.

 - Dimensions: Sensory modality, thinking style, and mode of expression.

 What to Order

-The facilitator guide includes everything you need to lead a successful training session from comprehensive background information and activities, to reproducible handouts and even a professional PowerPoint presentation.
-You will need to order one facilitator guide per trainer and either one paper participant guide or one online assessment for each individual learner.
+The Facilitator Guide includes comprehensive background information, activities, reproducible handouts, and a professional PowerPoint presentation.
 Facilitator support materials will be available to you as a digital download link in your order confirmation.

 Paper Assessment 5-Pack: Order One Pack for Up to Five Participants.

 The Paper Assessment is ideal for facilitators who prefer to oversee scoring and administration of the assessment.
 It includes pressure-sensitive forms for manual scoring.